alema-r/Alessandro-Marcolini-Oniro/docs/hardware-support/boards/index.rst

 Supported Boards
 ################

-This section details the boards supported as part of OpenHarmony.
+This section details the boards supported as part of AllScenariOS.

 .. toctree::
    :maxdepth: 1